weiyx16/Xwin-LM/Xwin-Coder/README.md

 ![Chat demo](docs/rader.png)

 As shown in the image, our 34B model is on bar with or surpass GPT-3.5-turbo in every perspective of coding abilities, while still have a margin with GPT-4.
 To avoid misleading, this rader graph does not scale the y axis, but only shift for aesthetic (except for MT-Bench, we scale by 10x).
-This makes the margins in the graph are trust worthy.
+This makes the margins in the graph trust worthy.
+HumenEval, as the most popular and recognized benchmarks, many recent works have reached high result on it but large margin still exists on real world testing experience.
+So we suggest evaluating on multiple perspectives of coding ability.

 ## Contents